Entering Students Day 2013 ...Learn more ...

 Tallahassee, FL 32307 | (850) 599-3000

-Professor Broussard is an associate professor at Florida A& M College of Law who joined the faculty after teaching at Howard University School of Law for seven years.
+Professor Patricia Broussard joined the faculty of Florida A&M University College of Law after teaching at Howard University School of Law for seven years.
 She teaches Constitutional Law I and II, First Amendment, Advance Appellate Advocacy, and Advance Topics on Women and the Law.
 Professor Broussard began her legal career clerking for the Honorable George W. Mitchell of the District of Columbia Superior Court.
 She writes in the area of Human Rights with a specialty focus on Female Genital Mutilation (FGM).
-She has several articles on that subject and has been declared an expert witness on FGM in an immigration and asylum case.
+She has several articles on that subject and has been declared an expert witness on FGM in immigration and asylum cases.
 She is the recipient of the designation of "Fulbright Specialist" and has been placed on the Fulbright Roster as such.
 Professor Broussard also writes on disenfranchisement issues and has submitted two amici curiae briefs to the United States Supreme Court; one on behalf of students while teaching at HUSL in Grutter v.
 Bollinger, and the other on behalf of students in Shelby County v.
 Holder while teaching at FAMU College of Law.

 Professor Broussard has a J.D., cum laude, from Howard University School of Law and a B.S. degree from Northwestern University.

 |MWF 11a.m. - 1p.m. and by appointment||Celia Westbrook|

 Case Study, THE A-Z GUIDE TO FEDERAL EMPLOYMENT LAWS FOR THE SMALL BUSINESS OWNER, by Shannon Johnson with Berit Everhart, Atlantic Publishing Group, Inc., (2011).